kyler3n/HTML-CSS/README.md

 This repository is for my Tech Academy projects in the HTML &amp; CSS course.

 During this course, I created the following websites:
-Hidden Leaf Village Tour Site
+Hidden Leaf Village Tour Site,
-Movie Cinema Site
+Movie Cinema Site,
+Personal Portfolio